National Mission

 Hurricane - Myrtle Beach, South Carolina

-Hurricanes Matthew and Florence - New Bern, North Carolina
+Hurricanes Matthew and Florence - New Bern, North Carolina - 2 trips

 Hurricane Ian - Fort Myers, Florida

-Report on the Mission Trip to New Bern, NC - Jan.
-2023
+Reports on Mission Trips to New Bern, NC - Jan.
+2023 & Feb.
+2025

 On a gray Rochester day in early January our mission team set out for a weeklong trip to New Bern, NC to help hurricane disaster victims recover from past storms.
 Our team included Dan Harrison, Janette Henderson, Craig and Calypso Kunkle, Adam Petersen, Carol Anne Strawbridge, Steve and Sally Christensen (Gates Presbyterian) and Nick Tangney (Dan’s nephew).

-Our work focused on 4 different locations.
-CCDRA tries to repurpose building materials of all kinds – our first day was spent removing a whole medical clinic full of cabinets, counters, and sinks that will be put to use in homes and facilities where those items were damaged beyond repair.
+Repurposing building materials from a whole medical clinic: our first day was spent removing full of cabinets, counters, and sinks that will be used in homes and facilities where those items were damaged beyond repair.
 The rest of the week focused on work in 3 homes.

-Miss Barbara’s home was flooded during Hurricane Florence, when water 6 feet deep washed through her street.
-Most of the repair work on her home was done, but we were able to complete some painting and electrical work.
-She is an elderly veteran, wheelchair bound with multiple health problems, yet striving to maintain a home for herself, her chronically ill daughter, and grandson.
-We met Miss Mary, whose home received roof damage during the storm in 2018.
+Miss Mary’s home received roof damage during the storm in 2018.
 She had taken out a loan and paid a contractor to repair the roof, but she became the victim of contractor fraud – the work was never done, and her entire home filled with black mold, was condemned and torn down.
-Through the efforts of CCDRA and other agencies, Miss Mary now has a safe, brand new home on the site of her old house.
+Through the efforts of CCDRA and other agencies, Miss Mary now has a safe, brand-new home on the site of her old house.
 We were able to help her assemble some furniture, but most of our time with Miss Mary was spent listening to her, enjoying each other’s company and her beautiful, optimistic outlook on life.

 On a bright and sunny day, we departed New Bern with smiles on our faces and a deep, satisfying warmth in our hearts.
 It is so inspiring to meet people who have been through so much yet maintain their faith and optimism that life is good.
 “Go where God sends you, do what he wants you to do” – words to live by.
 While our mission work was outwardly focused on “fixing and rebuilding” people’s homes, the overarching purpose is to help restore people’s lives.
 By engaging in neighborly love for one another, we are all moved.
 The folks we help feel loved and cared for and in the process, we are changed and touched by the love we receive back.
 All of us grow through the experience of Mission by being God’s hands and hearts in our world